Antonio Gibson Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Antonio Gibson Player Prop Bets for NFL Week 6 - Washington vs. Kansas City

-Antonio Gibson will have several player prop bet markets available when he hits the field on Sunday at 1:00 PM ET live on CBS.
-Gibson's Washington Football Team (2-3) and the Kansas City Chiefs (2-3) go toe-to-toe in a Week 6 matchup from FedExField in Landover, Maryland.
+Before Antonio Gibson hits the field for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
+Gibson and the Washington Football Team (2-3) take the field against the Kansas City Chiefs (2-3) in Week 6 at FedExField.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.